- Always wear a seat belt.

 Services and Coalitions

-The CAR-SAFE Line is a toll-free phone line for Massachusetts residents who have questions about passenger safety and related Massachusetts laws.
-Staff can answer specific questions about passenger safety, distribute educational materials, and refer callers to local resources.
-Contact the CAR-SAFE Line at 800-CAR-SAFE (800-227-7233).
+A toll-free phone line is available to Massachusetts residents who have questions about passenger safety and related Massachusetts laws.
+Staff can answer questions about passenger safety, distribute educational materials and refer callers to local resources.
+Contact 877-392-5956.